sjinks/bouncer/README.md

 done
 ```

-Then, when your mail server attempts to conecrt to a trap, the connection will be redirected to `bouncer`:
+Then, when your mail server attempts to connect to a trap, the connection will be redirected to `bouncer`:

 ```
 $ telnet 1.2.3.4 smtp